-Employees of the district, consultants, and contactors participating in design, delivery, implementation, or evaluation of deliverables of the PL System shall implement their responsibilities in a manner consistent with the district's PD policies and the purposes of PD.
-Prior approval will be required for all PD Providers from outside the organization.
+Employees of the district, consultants, and contactors participating in design, delivery, implementation, or evaluation of deliverables of the PL System shall implement their responsibilities in a manner consistent with the district's PL policies and the purposes of professional learning.
+Prior approval will be required for all Professional Learning Providers from outside the organization.

-2. Key Personnel in Professional Development
+2. Key Personnel in Professional learning